SIPp

 installed OpenSSL library (>=0.9.8)

 (which may come with your system).
-Building SIPp consist only in adding
+Building SIPp consists only in adding

 -